 Morocco is located in north-west Africa, in an area historically visited by a wide variety of people from throughout the world, including European sailors, Arabic missionaries and African merchants.
 Its cooking is consequently a fancy one with a fashionable history that you simply will style.

 The traditional & original Moroccan food is well known and much respected by most chefs worldwide due to its taste, diversity, and combination of meat, vegetables, and spices which make it very healthy, tasty and special.

-The Moroccan original and traditional dish is the tagine of lamb, beef or poultry stew.
-Other common ingredients may include almonds, hard-boiled eggs, prunes, lemons, tomatoes, and other fresh vegetables.
-In Morocco the tagine, like other dishes is known for its distinctive flavoring and taste, which comes from a combination of spices including saffron, cumin, coriander, cinnamon, ginger, and ground red pepper.
+As an example of our original Moroccan food is the tagine of lamb, beef or poultry stew.
+Other common ingredients might embrace almonds, hard-boiled eggs, prunes, lemons, tomatoes, and alternative contemporary vegetables.
+In Morocco, the tagine, like alternative dishes is understood for its distinctive seasoner and taste, that comes from a mix of spices together with saffron, cumin, coriander, cinnamon, ginger, and ground red pepper.

-A typical lunch meal in Morocco begins with a series of salads and side-dishes, followed by a tagine or something similar.
+A typical lunch meal in Morocco begins with a series of salads and side-dishes, followed by a tagine or one thing similar.
 Bread is eaten with every meal.
-Often, for a formal meal, a lamb or chicken dish is next, or couscous topped with meat and vegetables on a Friday.
+Often, for a proper meal, a lamb or chicken dish is next, or couscous topped with meat and vegetables on a Friday.

 A cup of sweet mint tea typically ends the meal.
 Moroccans either eat with a fork, knife, and spoon or with their hands having bread as an implement betting on the dish served.
 Couscous is one of the most popular original Moroccan food.
 Markets, stores, and restaurants in Europe, particularly in France and recently the UK, feature lamb tagine, Bastilla, and couscous.